AnupDudhe/deleteafterpractice/B48/linux.md

 expertise and have admin certification , prior knowledge linux and mcsa apart from windows server os , majority of linux based os are free non licnese.

+VIM
+Modes
+command
+insert
+visual
+execution

+command - to execute commands
+left right top bottom arrows - navigation h , j , k , l -> navigation
+GG - cursor will go from up to down gg - cursor will go from down to up p - paste lines esc - mode escape.

+yy - single line copy
+nyy   - multiple lines copy
+        n = number of lines copy 4yy
+yw  - single word copy
+nyw  - multiple words copy   , 3yw

+dd  - single line is deleted
+ndd - multiple lines delete  for eg - 4dd
+dw - single word will be delete ndw - multiple words will be deleted 3dw

+cc  - single line is cut   when cut command is used to also go inside insertmode ncc - multiple lines cut cw - cut single word ncw - cut multiple word 3cw

+:!ls /
+:!mkdir /new

+Insert - to add texts
+i - insert mode
+I - insermode
+esc - escape the insert mode
+O - creates space above the present cursoer and insert mode o - insertmode and o charter will be insert s - insertmode with s inserted
+S - WHOLE line is deleted and insert mode is enabled a - insert mode and one line cursor is pushed
+A - inset mode and A is transferred to the end.

+Execution mode

+Visual mode